Speeches, Articles and Reports

 Guest editorial in Camp Q Quarterly, Spring 2001

-“We scientists are all driven by a passion for discovery.
-We are all indebted to personal mentors.
-And we all get a chance to pay back the debt by serving as mentors.”
+“We scientists are a motley group.
+Some of us scrutinize molecules; others gaze at galaxies.
+But we do have a few things in common.
+We are all driven by a passion for discovery.
+We are all indebted to the personal mentors who stoked that passion when we were young.
+And we all get a chance to pay back the debt by serving as mentors to younger scientists.”

 PDF (right click to download)